xchen793/xchen793.github.io/_pages/about.md

 ---

 This is Xuanzhou Chen.
 I am currently a MS student at NYU.
 My research interests are:
-1. Trustworthy Machine Learning \n
+1. Trustworthy Machine Learning
-2. Information Theory \n
+2. Information Theory
-3. Machine Learning Theory \n
+3. Machine Learning Theory
-4. Natural Language Processing \n
+4. Natural Language Processing
-4. Applied Crptography  \n
+4. Applied Crptography
 \n
 Specifically, I am exploring some research problems as following: 1) How to make